The 10 Best Free Photo Editing Software – 2021

 Paid version: PhotoScape X Pro (only Windows) for $39.99

-Best for: Straightforward image enhancement.
+Best for: Straightforward image enhancement

 Fotor offers a long list of basic tools and features, ranging from simple edits like brightness and saturation to more complex concepts such as wrinkle remover and teeth whitening.
-Fotor also boasts a large selection of effects, frames, stickers, and text options primarily aimed to social media sharing.
+Fotor also boasts a large selection of effects, frames, stickers, and text options primarily aimed at social media sharing.

 In addition to its photo editor, Fotor also includes collage and design sections.
 In these segments, users can choose from diverse premade templates to build their creations with.
-These templates are categorized by use, such as general colleges, social media posts, marketing resources, documentation, and ads.
+These templates are categorized by use, such as general collages, social media posts, marketing resources, documentation, and ads.
 This enables novice users to easily create high-quality content for all their needs, without having to worry about anything other than the visual appearance.
 Some of the templates and more high-end tools are only available on the paid version of the software.

 Overall, Fotor might be best defined as an image enhancer rather than a photo editing software.
 Photographers and other media creators will most likely require more sophisticated capabilities than the ones available through Fotor.
 Yet, the program’s offerings comprise all a small business needs to make the most of their online presence.